A network-based approach to QAnon user dynamics and topic diversity during the COVID-19 infodemic: Data and Methods

+Latent Dirichlet Allocation (LDA) is a standard method for modelling topics from a given text~\cite{10.5555/944919.944937}.
+However, LDA often fails to extract clear topics from tweets, as their text length is too short.
+In actuality, we applied LDA modelling using the library pyLDAvis \cite{sievert-shirley-2014-ldavis} with retweets but did not obtain insightful topics (See Table~\ref{tab:LDA} in the Appendix).

-Furthermore, we constructed hashtag co-occurrence networks for both the base and QAnon dataset in order to understand the topical diversity of QAnon conspiracy theory.
+Therefore, we determined to use a hashtag co-occurrence network to observe topic diversity for the QAnon conspiracy theory.
+This network is simple but useful for looking at complex relationships among topics, which can not be achieved by LDA-extracted topics.
+We constructed hashtag co-occurrence networks for both the base and QAnon datasets in order to understand the topical diversity of the QAnon conspiracy theory.
 In this network, each node is a hashtag and undirected edges between nodes represent the co-occurrence of two hashtags.
-We generated a retweet network from the base dataset, applied the $k$-core decomposition ($k=10$) to it, and then extracted all the neighbors of `\#QAnon' and itself.
-Recall that the base dataset include multiple languages (not only English).
-From the resulting network, we used a RT network ($1000$-core) for further analysis and obtained 336 unique hashtags (nodes).
-Similarly, we constructed a RT network ($k=10$-core) from the QAnon dataset that contains only English tweets and obtained 323 unique hashtags.
+We generated a hashtag co-occurrence network from the base dataset, applied the $k$-core decomposition ($k=10$) to it, and then extracted all the neighbours of `\#QAnon' and itself.
+Recall that the base dataset includes multiple languages (not only English).
+From the resulting network, we generated a hashtag co-occurrence network ($1000$-core) for further analysis and obtained 336 unique hashtags (nodes).
+Similarly, we constructed a hashtag co-occurrence network ($k=10$-core) from the QAnon dataset that contains only English tweets and obtained 323 unique hashtags.

-The modularity-based community detection algorithm, the Louvain method~\cite{blondel2008fast}, was applied to the hashtag co-occurrence network to identify clusters using the software Gephi~\cite{Jacomy2014} \footnote{\url{https://gephi.org/}}.
+The modularity-based community detection algorithm, the Louvain method~\cite{blondel2008fast}, was applied to the hashtag co-occurrence network to identify clusters using the Gephi software ~\cite{Jacomy2014} \footnote{\url{https://gephi.org/}}.
 Finally, we assigned the resulting modularity class IDs to each node of the hashtag co-occurrence network for further analyses.